andreaTP/blog-cloudflow-cli/Readme.md

 ## The stack

-In this example we make use a few great libraries that, among others, have immensely helped this project to be successful.
+In the example we make use of a little set of great libraries that, among others, have greatly helped this project to be successful.

- - [Scopt](https://github.com/scopt/scopt) for command line option parsing, it supports really well sub-commands and is a tiny lovely library.
+ - [Scopt](https://github.com/scopt/scopt) for command line option parsing, it supports really well sub-commands which is important to give a more "kubernetes alike" experience and is a tiny lovely library.
- - [Airframe Log](https://github.com/wvlet/airframe/tree/master/airframe-log) for the "internal" logging.
+ - [Airframe Log](https://github.com/wvlet/airframe/tree/master/airframe-log) super easily customizable logging library used for the "internal" logging.
- - [Fabric8 Kubernetes Client](https://github.com/fabric8io/kubernetes-client) an amazing project and, without it nothing would be possible, is a rock solid library that cover basically the entire Kubernetes API.
+ - [Fabric8 Kubernetes Client](https://github.com/fabric8io/kubernetes-client) without it nothing would be possible, it's a rock solid library that cover basically the entire Kubernetes API.

+In the "real" Cloudflow CLI we make use of an additional library worth a mention.

+ - [Pureconfig](https://pureconfig.github.io/) used for the validation of the configurations, as well as, a typesafe interface to generate valid HOCON.
+The quality of the produced error messages is astonishing and gives the user a precise indication of what should be actioned.

 ## GraalVM

-We reserve a special section to [GraalVM](https://github.com/oracle/graal), and, for the purpose of this post, we refer exclusively at the Ahead Of Time compilation functionality.
+We reserve a special section to [GraalVM](https://github.com/oracle/graal), for the purpose of this post, we refer exclusively at the Ahead Of Time compilation functionality.

-GraalVM enabled us to compile Scala code with Scala and Java dependencies directly down to native binaries so that, the user, wouldn't incur into the JVM long start-up time.
+GraalVM is the big enabler for this project letting us compile Scala code with Scala and Java dependencies directly down to native binaries so that, the user, wouldn't incur into the long JVM start-up time.
 It's an amazing project but it comes with a few challenges that we faced and solved!

 Unfortunately GraalVM compilation should be [configured](https://www.graalvm.org/reference-manual/native-image/BuildConfiguration/) and this configuration can become costly and risky to maintain; luckly we completely own the scope of our CLI and we can automate the generation of such configuration by simply training it against a real cluster.